chriskrycho/v4.chriskrycho.com/2018/ringworld-review.txt

 Subtitle: "A classic, Hugo- and Nebula-winning novel: I <em>enjoyed</em> it… but it felt a bit overrated."
 Date: 2018-10-14 17:30
 Category: Blog
-Tags: [sci-fi, book reviews, reading]
+Tags: [science fiction, book reviews, reading]
 Summary: >
     Recommended: A classic, Hugo- and Nebula-winning novel: I <em>enjoyed</em> it… but it felt a bit overrated.